Guidance for Telecommuting

 Managers are encouraged to maintain a sense of connection and community by holding meetings via Zoom, which allows up to 300 participants to participate in a live web video or audio conference.
 Features include multiple screen-sharing, chat, video sharing, mobile collaboration including co-annotation, and recording to the cloud or to your computer.
 Robust mobile apps for iOS and Android devices are available.
 New to Zoom?
 Start here.

-This page provides other telecommuting information and tips.
-You can also download this Tips and Best Practices for Working Remotely guide from University Human Resources and keep it in your work area for easy reference.
+This other sections of this page provide other telecommuting information and tips.
+Employees can also access the Redefining the Way We Work training module in Workday (requires authentication), and download a Tips and Best Practices for Working Remotely guide from University Human Resources and keep it in your work area for easy reference.

 For guidance related to using computing equipment and technology during telecommuting, consult the Telecommuting Guide from the CIS IT Service Center, which outlines resources for working away from your primary work location.

 The following provides guidance relative to staff and faculty requests for furnishings for working from home:

 - All Brown employees (faculty and regular staff) may temporarily remove computer equipment from their workspace and bring it to their home for use to perform their Brown work functions, as outlined in the “Using your campus computer equipment to work from home” process announced by CIS Sept.
 8, 2020.

 - Faculty and staff who need special accommodation or equipment to work from home because of accessibility issues or disability should work through the Employee Accommodation Services process managed by University Human Resources.

 - All faculty and staff who are working remotely may remove their office chair and temporarily bring it to their home under the following conditions: a) they coordinate one-time access to their workspace with their supervisor in conjunction with their department's schedule; and b) department managers are responsible for tracking which employees have removed their office chair.